 How Were Frescoes Made?

-A fresco is the result of painting of fresh plaster with colored pigments of mineral origin dissolved in water.
+A fresco is a result of painting fresh plaster with colored pigments of mineral origin dissolved in water.
 When the surface dries, the color is incorporated into the plaster thanks to a chemical process, thus allowing the painting to remain for a potentially unlimited period of time, even outside.
-The method of painting frescoes, used in Roman times and by the great masters of the Italian Renaissance including Giotto, Raphael, and Michelangelo.

 For a mural painting, the surface has to be smooth and of a uniform color.
 For this reason, the wall which is to be painted is covered by a coat called plaster, made up of hydrated lime and river sand.
 The next process is called “slaked lime” which makes the surface even smoother.
-This slaked lime is obtained by firing at 900° river stone3s or pebbles, made up essentially of calcium carbonate.
-The pebbles become a powde, giving rise to what is known as “quicklime”.
-This quicklime is plunged into water for about six months because otherwise it would burn the colors.
-This greasy paste (slaked lime) its formula and it chemical reactions are fundamental for the pictorial technique of fescoes.
+This slaked lime is obtained by firing at 900° river stones or pebbles, made up essentially of calcium carbonate.
+The pebbles become a powder, giving rise to what is known as “quicklime”.
+This quicklime is plunged into the water for about six months because otherwise, it would burn the colors.
+This greasy paste (slaked lime) its formula and its chemical reactions are fundamental for the pictorial technique of frescoes.

-Fresco or “a buon fresco” painting is done by applying the color to the still fresh plaster, hense why it is called “a fresco” painting.
-The difficulity of the fresco technique is the need to work while the plaster on the wall is still wet.
-The artist laid out his scene with drawing in charcoal.
+Fresco or “a buon fresco” painting is done by applying color to the still fresh plaster, hence why it is called “a fresco” painting.
+The difficulty of the fresco technique is the need to work while the plaster on the wall is still wet.
+The artist laid out his scene drawing in charcoal.